The Red Umbrella Club is a US based sex workers' rights blog/news source

 The origin of the symbol

 The red umbrella is a global symbol of sex worker rights and resistance against stigma and violence.
 Sex workers adopted the red umbrella during protests at the Venice Biennale of Art in 2001 to highlight inhumane working conditions and human rights violations.
-Today, it remains a prominent element in the global movement for sex worker rights.
+Today, it remains a prominent element in the global movement for sex worker rights.What sex work is and isn't

 A sex worker is a legal adult who provides services either on a regular or occasional basis.
 The term is used in reference to those who work in all areas of the industry.
-Sex workers are sugar babies, strippers, adult film/spicy content creators, and full service providers such as luxury companions and Dominatrices even if physical contact is a boundary.
+Sex workers are sugar babies, strippers, adult film/spicy content creators, and full service providers including luxury companions and Dominatrices even if physical contact is a boundary.

 Myths & Realities